Shamit Kachru

 - Developing a new approach — using string duality — to find precise expressions for Ricci flat metrics on K3 surfaces (with Arnav Tripathy and Max Zimet)

-For details about my present and former students, please see the “Research and Scholarship” link in my full Stanford profile.
+For details about my former students, please see the “Research and Scholarship” link in my full Stanford profile.

 Contact